Apple Music, direct from your Library

 Apple built a framework called MusicKit specifically for apps like Wedding Player.
 It gives the app full, direct control over music playback.
 That means:

-• Real crossfade between songs, timed to the second.
+- Real crossfade between songs, timed to the second.

-• Instant fade-out when the moment calls for it.
+- Instant fade-out when the moment calls for it.

-• Offline playback with downloaded tracks, no internet needed.
+- Offline playback with downloaded tracks, no internet needed.

-• Live Mode with large, simple controls designed for the person running music at the venue.
+- Live Mode with large, simple controls designed for the person running music at the venue.

-What Spotify users can do
+What can Spotify users do instead?

-3. Mix and match.
+- Mix and match.
 Wedding Player handles local files and Apple Music in the same playlist, with crossfade across both.
 Some couples own a few tracks already and find the rest on Apple Music.